ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-beatles-anniversary-restoration.markdown

   \ frenetic mix of comic escapades, legendary one-liners and pop perfection captured\
   \ a moment in time that defined a generation.</p>\n<p>The most iconic band in music\
   \ history had arrived.
 Enter the form below for a chance to win now.</p>\n"
-entry-title: "Win The Beatles 'A Hard Day's Night: 50th' Anniversary Restoration!"
+entry-title: "Win The Beatles 'A Hard Day's Night' 50th Anniversary Restoration!"
-entry-content: "<p>Enter the draw to win The Beatles 'A Hard Day's Night: 50th' Anniversary\
+entry-content: "<p>Enter the draw to win The Beatles 'A Hard Day's Night' 50th Anniversary\
   \ Restoration by completing the form below before 23:59 on the 24th of September\
   \ 2019.</p>\n"
 has-winner: false
-prize-description: "The Beatles 'A Hard Day's Night: 50th' Anniversary Restoration."
+prize-description: "The Beatles 'A Hard Day's Night' 50th Anniversary Restoration."
 special-conditions: "Multiple entries are allowed up to one every day."
 country-restrictions:
 - "GB"